Enis Bešlagić

 Enis Bešlagić (born 6 January 1975) is a Bosnian actor and comedian.
 In the 2000s, he starred in several films such as Fuse (2003), Summer in the Golden Valley (2003), Ivko's Feast (2005), Ram za sliku moje domovine (2005) and All for Free (2006).
 He starred in the sitcom Naša mala klinika from 2004 until 2007.
 Bešlagić and Bosnian actor Milan Pavlović portrayed the comedy duo Mujo and Haso in the 2004 skit-comedy film Mujo & Haso Superstars.

-He appeared in Bosnian television series Lud, zbunjen, normalan and Viza za budućnost, as well as series in neighboring Croatia such as Naša mala klinika, Odmori se, zaslužio si and Cimmer fraj.
-Bešlagić portrayed Miron Firdus in the Federalna televizija comedy series Kriza for the first two seasons (2013–14) and has been a judge on the Croatian televised singing competition Zvjezdice since 2015.
+He appeared in Bosnian television series Lud, zbunjen, normalan and Viza za budućnost, as well as series in neighboring Croatia such as Naša mala klinika, Kriza and Blago nama.
+He was also a judge on the Croatian televised singing competition Zvjezdice from 2015 to 2018.

 Early life

 Enis Bešlagić was born in the northern Bosnian city of Doboj on 6 January 1975 while Bosnia was part of Yugoslavia.
 When the Bosnian War broke out in April 1992, 17-year-old Bešlagić escaped from his native town Tešanj to his aunts home in Germany.
 He was soon employed as a janitor for three months before working at a Munich cemetery as a gravedigger.

 His paternal grandfather was Rešad Bešlagić, a folk singer popular in the era of the Kingdom of Yugoslavia.
 He was killed in 1945 during World War II in Sarajevo.